aiven/aiven-operator/docs/docs/resources/mysql.md

 The removal of this field does not change the value.
 - [`maintenanceWindowDow`](#spec.maintenanceWindowDow-property){: name='spec.maintenanceWindowDow-property'} (string, Enum: `monday`, `tuesday`, `wednesday`, `thursday`, `friday`, `saturday`, `sunday`).
 Day of week when maintenance operations should be performed.
 One monday, tuesday, wednesday, etc.
 - [`maintenanceWindowTime`](#spec.maintenanceWindowTime-property){: name='spec.maintenanceWindowTime-property'} (string, MaxLength: 8).
 Time of day when maintenance operations should be performed.
 UTC time in HH:mm:ss format.
+- [`powered`](#spec.powered-property){: name='spec.powered-property'} (boolean, Default value: `true`).
+Determines the power state of the service.
+When true (default), the service is running.
+When false, the service is powered off.
+Note that:
+    - Services cannot be created in a powered off state (the value is ignored during creation)
+    - Creating or updating dependent resources while the service is powered off will result in an error
+    - It is highly recommended to not run dependent resources when the service is powered off.
 - [`projectVPCRef`](#spec.projectVPCRef-property){: name='spec.projectVPCRef-property'} (object).
 ProjectVPCRef reference to ProjectVPC resource to use its ID as ProjectVPCID automatically.
 See below for [nested schema](#spec.projectVPCRef).
 - [`projectVpcId`](#spec.projectVpcId-property){: name='spec.projectVpcId-property'} (string, MaxLength: 36).
 Identifier of the VPC the service should be in, if any.
 - [`serviceIntegrations`](#spec.serviceIntegrations-property){: name='spec.serviceIntegrations-property'} (array of objects, Immutable, MaxItems: 1).
 Service integrations to specify when creating a service.
 Not applied after initial service creation.
 See below for [nested schema](#spec.serviceIntegrations).